Lucky Me (film): Plot

 Candy Williams is a member of a struggling vaudeville troupe that is stranded in Miami when creditors take all of their money.
 After the troupe's leader Hap Schneider tries to scam a restaurant out of dinner, they are forced to work in the hotel to pay for the meal.
 While cleaning a hallway, Flo Neely hears Dick Carson singing songs for his new Broadway show.
 She tells Hap and Duke McGee that Dick is staying in the hotel.

 Candy has met Dick but believes that he is a mechanic named Eddie.
 She arranges a date with him but Hap joins them and tells her that Eddie is Dick Carson.
 Candy leaves thinking that Dick was trying to take advantage of her.
 To make up for the trouble, Hap arranges a rehearsal of a new song so that Dick can watch the troupe and audition Candy for his show.
 However, Candy thinks that he is just trying to trick her again.
 He convinces her that he really wants her to star in the play.
-However, his backer's daughter Lorraine Thayer is jealous and will not let her father back Dick's show if Candy is in it.
+However, his backer Otis Thayer's daughter Lorraine is jealous and will not let her father back Dick's show if Candy is in it.

 The troupe is leaving the hotel when Dick's manager reveals that he is giving up the show and returning to New York.
 Candy realizes that Dick really loves her.
-She returns to her room and disguises herself to surreptitiously enter Otis Thayer's birthday party, where she wants to perform Dick's songs and secure Thayer's backing for the show.
+She returns to her room and disguises herself to surreptitiously enter Otis's birthday party, where she wants to perform Dick's songs and secure Thayer's backing for the show.
 The troupe accompanies her and Flo forces Lorraine to fall into a swimming pool so that Candy is free to save the day.